JLCom Publishing Co., LLC Cases involving advertising and the first amendment are found here, including Edenfield v. Fane.

 Advertising Is Protected by the First Amendment

+The question is often asked: Does the First Amendment protect advertisements?
 Advertising is indeed protected by the First Amendment of the U.S. Constitution.
-Advertising or "Commercial speech" enjoys somewhat less First Amendment protection from governmental encroachment than other types of speech.
-The Federal Trade Commission, for example, may regulate speech that is found to be "deceptive."
+However, advertising or "commercial speech" enjoys somewhat less First Amendment protection from governmental encroachment than other types of speech.
+The Federal Trade Commission (FTC), for example, may regulate speech that is found to be "deceptive."
+And the FTC keeps stepping up the types of commercial speech it regulates.
+Moreover, it uses a variety of tools to do so, but that is a discussion for another article.
+For a discussion of how the Supreme Court essentially `rewrote' the First Amendment in 1947 click here.

 Under the landmark U.S. Supreme Court decision, Central Hudson Gas & Electric Corp. v.
 Public Service Commission of New York, No. 79-565, Supreme Court of the United States, 447 U.S. 557; 100 S. Ct.
 2343; 1980 U.S. LEXIS 48; 65 L. Ed.
 2d 341; 6 Media L. Rep. 1497; 34 P.U.R.4th 178, June 20, 1980, a state must justify restrictions on truthful, nonmisleading commercial speech by demonstrating that its actions "directly advance" a substantial state interest and are no more extensive than necessary to serve that interest.
 This is the so-called Central Hudson Test.